Difficulty: Easy, Asked-In: Google, Microsoft, Amazon

 }

-Note: The above code works perfectly but there are some limitations:
+Note: The above code works perfectly, but there are some limitations:

-Now there would be four scenarios:
+Now, there are four scenarios:

 string* fizzBuzzGame(int n)